mfoitzik/quasar2-tiptap2/README.md

 Basic WYSIWYG Editor using TQuasar 2 / Vue 3 / TipTap 2 Configured for Typescript and Vue's Composition API

 ## What this project does
-This project basically implements the examples on the TipTap site at [https://www.tiptap.dev/examples/default] within a Quasar Framework project.
+This project basically implements the basic examples that are on the TipTap site at [https://www.tiptap.dev/examples/default] within a Quasar Framework project.

 I have added a few custom extensions to provide the capability of Font Color, Font Size and Font Background Color.